 The group also contributes by reviewing the website, producing supporting materials, identifying the need for new resources, and helping in the development of them all.
 They contribute to D&T Primary and Designing magazines, comment on publications and resources (including those offered by other publishers), and provide suggestions for developing CPD.
 In addition, they provide ideas and suggestions to encourage primary membership and activity, including workshops to attract primary participation at conferences and events.

-The group meets in the Autumn and Spring terms and sessions include workshops dedicated to developing new materials to help support primary teachers.
+The group meets in the Autumn, Summer and Spring terms and sessions include workshops dedicated to developing new materials to help support primary teachers.

 Secondary and Examinations Working Group